kristianmandrup/ai-component/lib/bundler/Bundler.md

 - `apps`
 - `libs`

+For `libs` we simply install and configure the latest version of that library.
+Libs from `package.json` are version specific.
-The `bundles` seem to be confusing name.
+The `bundles` entry is a somewhat confusing name!?
 Make it clear it is preregistered `dependencies` for `vendor-libs.js`, ie. instead of adding `bootstrap` like:

 ```json